jvarga/geonames-for-postgis/README.md

 The entire script takes about an hour if none of the data files have been previously downloaded.

-The script uses _wget_'s inherint timestamp/filesize checks to see of the file on the geoname server (i.e., [Geonames dump files](http://download.geonames.org/export/dump/)) is newer than the file on the local disk.
-If its not, it uses the existing file, otherwise it downloads and overwrites the existing file.
-If no new files need to be downloaded the script completes in about 20 minutes.
+The script uses _wget_'s inherint timestamp/filesize checks to see if the file on the geoname portal (i.e., [Geonames dump files](http://download.geonames.org/export/dump/)) is newer than the equivalent file on the local disk.
+If not, it uses the existing file, otherwise it downloads and overwrites the older version on your filesystem.
+If no new files need to be downloaded the script completes in about 20 minutes on a standard (dual/quad) core workstation.

-Some intersting queries can be run against the table 'geoname' using PostGIS 2's inherent 'indexed nearest nieghbor search'...
+Some intersting queries can be run against the table 'geoname' using PostGIS 2's inherent _'indexed nearest nieghbor search'_...

-For example, to find 10 closest hotels to downtown Boulder and sort them by proximity this query works well...
+For example, to find 10 closest hotels to downtown Boulder and sort them by proximity this works well...

 ```SELECT name, fcode
 FROM geoname WHERE fcode = 'HTL'